jivebiscuit/jivebiscuit.github.io/docs/guides/rundown.md

 **Coordination Message Sequence:**

 1. GTU Local: `<F13>N123<ENTER>`, then `<F13>N456 11 L090<ENTER>`.
 Sends two messages (in sequence) to Austin TRACON.
 Both messages will blink green until the TRACON acknowledges. *Note: `LISTID` is not needed since there is only one coordination list between Georgetown Local and the TRACON.*
 1. AUS TRACON: Receives both messages on P01 and acknowledges the first with `<F13>P01 N123<ENTER>`.
 As desired, TRACON can release the second aircraft at any time with `<F13>P01 N456<ENTER>`.
-Local shall apply standard separation minima for departures. *Note: `LISTID` is required for all TRACON coordination commands because it receives messages on multiple coordination channels.*
+Local shall apply standard separation minima for departures. *Note: `LISTID` is required for all TRACON coordination commands when the position is a recipient of multiple lists.
+Not all TRACONS in ZHU have multiple lists and the `LISTID` can be omitted.*
 1. GTU Local: notices the coordination message turns solid green for one (or both) and launches the aircraft(s) while applying standard separation minima.

 ## Example: I90 TRACON